-- 14.34 Where an individual Member of the Cabinet intends to make any decision, then s/he will not make the decision until taking into account the contents of an officer report. - 14.35 Where an individual member of the Cabinet receives a report which s/he intends to take into account in making any decision, then s/he will not make the decision until at least 3 clear days after publication of that report, unless and so far as it contains confidential or Exempt Information as set out in these Rules.
+- 14.34 Where an individual Member of the Cabinet intends to make any decision, then s/he will not make the decision until taking into account the contents of an officer report. - 14.35.1 Where an individual member of the Cabinet receives a report which s/he intends to take into account in making any decision, then s/he will not make the decision until at least 3 clear days after publication of that report. - 14.35.2 Where a report contains confidential or Exempt Information as set out in these Rules, the report must be published to Councillors (but not to the public) at least 3 clear days before the decision can be made - 14.35.3 An individual member of the Cabinet can take an urgent decision as set out in Rule 7.38.